 The IRS has issued guidance on the implementation of the Sec.
 6694 preparer penalty and has identified returns that can make preparers subject to both the Sec.
 6694 and Sec.
 6695 penalties (Notice 2009-5 and Rev. Proc.
 2009-11).
 At the same time, the Service issued final regulations under Sec.
 6694 (T.D.
 9436).
-The regulations are discussed in Tax Trends, p.128.
+The regulations are discussed in this month's Tax Trends.

 In October 2008, Sec.
 6694(a) was amended by the Emergency Economic Stabilization Act, P.L.
 110-343 (EESA), to provide that generally a return position will be treated as unreasonable (and therefore subject to the Sec.
 6694 penalty) unless there is substantial authority for the position or the position has a reasonable basis and is properly disclosed.

 Notice 2009-5 provides interim guidance to return preparers on the effect of the EESA changes on prior guidance that the IRS issued after the 2007 amendments to Sec.
 6694, the definition of "substantial authority," and interim penalty compliance rules for tax shelters.

 Prior GuidanceAfter Sec.
 6694 was amended in May 2007 by the Small Business and Work Opportunity Tax Act of 2007, P.L.
 110-28 (SBWOTA), the IRS issued Notices 2007- 54 and 2008-11, providing transition relief for advice given and for all returns and claims for refund filed after May 24, 2007, and before January 1, 2008 (except employment and excise tax returns, for which the transition relief applied through January 31, 2008).
 Notice 2009-5 says that practitioners can continue to rely on the transitional relief rules in those notices.